Saving money with salary sacrifice: beyond pensions

 Because the salary is lower, the employee will pay less National Insurance and therefore take home more pay.
 You will also pay less National Insurance, because pension salary sacrifice comes under the exemption list above.

-As an employer, you’ll save 13.8% of their pension contribution through reduced NI payments.
+As an employer, you’ll save 15% of their pension contribution through reduced NI payments.
+For the same example above, your yearly savings from reduced NI will be £300 per year.
 You can reinvest this into other employee benefits or use it for whatever your business requires!

 Check out our explainer video here.
 And if you want to see how much your company could save, check out our quick calculator here

 Pension salary sacrifice is a no-brainer: it’s a great way to give your employees higher take-home pay and save money as an employer, too.
-Find out more about how to run a successful switch here.
+Contact us to get yours started today!

 2. Workplace nurseries